halilcn/discovery-nodejs-api/README.md

 ## API for family and users of family.

 This project was created to explore API development with nodejs.
-The project tried to be coded clean and understandable.
+The project tried to be coded clean and understandable, its tests were written.

 ## Built With